 Located just five minutes from top ranked Appalachian State University, in Boone, it is centrally positioned 15 minutes from Blowing Rock, Grandfather Mountain, Linville, Banner Elk and Bass Lake.
 Trout streams, the old Mast Store, the Willow Valley nine-hole golf course and the Valle Crucis Park are only a few minutes from Laurel Ridge’s entrance on Scenic Drive off Baird’s Creek Road.
 As you enter the gate Newt's Crossing is the immediate left turn; Scenic Drive continues to the right and winds its way to the top of Laurel Ridge.
 Skymont Drive, Lower Husky Mt.
 Road, Husky Mt.
 Road, Pheasant Walk Way and Shuck Pen Road are all right hand turns as you ascend Scenic Drive.

 Laurel Ridge was founded in 1984 by Maston Hodges whose family farmed the acreage growing beans and raising cattle.
 Originally named Scene-0-Ramic, the name was changed to Laurel Ridge in 2002.
 Approximately half of the owners are from North Carolina and a large percentage of the out of state owners are from South Carolina and Florida.
-Currently there are 34 homes, five homes under construction and an additional 35 building sites.
+Currently there are 47 homes, three of which are under construction, one planned for this year and an additional 28 building sites.
 One acre lots and up provide views of Grandfather Mountain, Howards Knob, Hanging Rock and westerly long range views with spectacular evening sunsets.
 The pictures displayed above were all taken within Laurel Ridge.

 Many private and public golf courses; outdoor sport venues that include fly fishing, hiking, biking, rock climbing, bouldering, rafting, tubing, kayaking and skiing; theater and music concerts; and many family attractions are all within the Laurel Ridge area.
 See "Local News" and "Travel Guides".